 5. Re-evaluate your equipment.

 That's a major win for a small restaurant with less than 60 seats where ticket times can help or hurt when you need to turn tables.
-He has added another Turbochef oven to his line and has seen an increase in sales of those item that come off that station.
+He's added another TurboChef oven to his line and has seen an increase in sales of those item that come off that station.

 Updating Your Restaurant Menu

 Your menu is a marketing and profitability tool.
-Think about it like this: There is the menu you want, there is the menu your guests want, and somewhere in between is the menu you must have to stay in the game.
+Think about it like this: There is the menu you want, there is the menu your guests want, and somewhere in between is the menu you need to stay in the game.